threefoldfoundation/www_threefold_io/content/home/index.md

 <br>

-#### Sovereign Tanzanian Internet
+#### Internet for Tanzania

 <br>

-We are collaborating with the government and local tech communities to enable a better digital future for Tanzania and East Africa.
+We are collaborating with the government and local tech communities to enable a sovereign digital future for Tanzania and East Africa.

 <br>